the-turing-way/the-turing-way/book/content/version_control/03/resources.md

 ## Checklists

 ### Make use of Git
-- [ ] Make your project version controlled by initialising a Git repository in its directory using dddddgit init`.
+- [ ] Make your project version controlled by initialising a Git repository in its directory using git init`.
 - [ ] Add and commit all your files to the repository using `git add .` then `git commit`.
 - [ ] Continue to add and commit changes as your project progresses.
 Stage the changes in specific files to be committed with `git add filename`, and add messages to your commits.
   - [ ] Each commit should make one simple change.